 Life with a poorly understood multi-system disease process like Mast Cell Activation syndrome can be complicated.

 I’ve been experimenting with different strategies to heal my brain and body from the massive injuries I incurred in 2014.
 If you haven’t read the short version of my story elsewhere, in 2014 I had a serious gastrointestinal infection that was treated with antibiotics for several months.
-The infection happened concurrent to a series of adverse reactions to drugs I couldn’t metabolize, as well as adverse reactions to adjuvants and excipients in drugs I may have otherwise been able to process.
+The infection onset at the same time I had series of adverse reactions to drugs I couldn’t metabolize, as well as adverse reactions to adjuvants and excipients in drugs I may have otherwise been able to process.
 This perfect storm of events culminated in a loss of my abilities to read, write, speak, and understand speech, among other things.
 I haven’t yet regained full, consistent mastery of those abilities.

 I have no doubt that destruction of any healthy gut microbes I once had played an enormous role in my injury.
 I sent off a little sample to the folks at the American Gut project to get a rough idea of what I have left in my slimy nether regions.
 The gut-brain connection is an area of relatively recent investigation, but evidence gathered so far is compelling.
 A meta-analysis of research confirmed there’s a relationship between gastrointestinal symptoms and behaviors that are consistent with what’s currently described as autism.